 If you’re a business owner, you’re probably wondering how the results of the EU referendum – promised by David Cameron – is going to impact employment law in your office.
 A move away from the EU would mean that UK businesses wouldn’t have to comply with Europe’s requirements for employment law, and these changes to legislation could have a huge impact on your staff and potentially your bottom line.
+If you feel that you have right for worker compensation then I recommend for you to contact workmens comp lawyers at Costa Ivone.
 But would these likely be positive or negative changes, and what does this mean for employers and employees?
 We look at a few key areas below as a point of discussion.

 Under the Conservative government a number of changes seem likely if we leave the EU.
 This includes scrapping the 48 hour maximum working week.
 As one of the hardest working countries (in terms of hours) in Europe already, this won’t be popular with employees.
 The good news for businesses, though, is that they may be allowed to scrap time-monitoring paperwork.